abhitsian/winamp-spotify/README.md

   <em>Click to watch: <strong>Mad Men — The Carousel</strong></em>
 </p>

-> *"Nostalgia — it's delicate, but potent.
-Teddy told me that in Greek, nostalgia literally means 'the pain from an old wound.'
-It's a twinge in your heart far more powerful than memory alone."*
->
-> *"This device isn't a spaceship.
-It's a time machine.
-It goes backwards, forwards.
-It takes us to a place where we ache to go again."*
->
-> *"It's not called 'The Wheel.'
-It's called 'The Carousel.'
-It lets us travel the way a child travels.
-Around and around, and back home again... to a place where we know we are loved."*
->
-> — Don Draper, Mad Men

 This project is an ode to the 90s kids — a digital time machine built to transport you back to an era of dial-up modems, burned CDs, and carefully curated MP3 collections.

 Winamp wasn't just software.
 It was a ritual.
 The green LED glow illuminating your face at 2 AM.
 The spectrum analyzer dancing to your favorite songs.
 The skins you spent hours customizing instead of doing homework.

 For those of us who grew up in that era, music wasn't just something you streamed — it was something you *collected*, organized, and cherished.
 Every track had a story.
 Every playlist was a time capsule.

-**This project exists because some of us still feel that twinge — that ache to go back.
-Not to relive the past, but to feel it again, just for a moment.**
+This project exists because some of us still feel that twinge — that ache to go back.
+Not to relive the past, but to feel it again, just for a moment.

-*Around and around, and back home again.*
+*It's not called the Wheel.
+It's called the Carousel.
+It lets us travel the way a child travels — around and around, and back home again, to a place where we know we are loved.*

 ---